 Privacy and logging

 Several mechanisms are employed by TunnelBear to safeguard your privacy.
-These include VigilantBear - a kill switch that jumps in whenever the VPN connection is interrupted and cuts off your entire Internet traffic to protect your privacy from prying eyes, GhostBear that makes your VPN traffic appear like normal Internet activities to anyone watching, especially in the countries that actively block VPNs, and a Trusted Network list which allows you to modify the VPN’s behaviour when connecting to specific networks.
+These include VigilantBear - a kill switch that jumps in whenever the VPN connection is interrupted and cuts off your entire Internet traffic to protect your privacy from prying eyes, GhostBear that makes your VPN traffic appear like normal Internet activities to anyone watching, especially in the countries that actively block VPNs, and a Trusted Network list which allows you to modify the VPN’s behavior when connecting to specific networks.

-The Android app also features the split-tunnelling option called SplitBear, allowing you to define which apps will always bypass the VPN connection, while the rest of the system is covered by it.
+The Android app also features the split-tunneling option called SplitBear, allowing you to define which apps will always bypass the VPN connection, while the rest of the system is covered by it.
 This is especially useful for certain apps that require access to your private data, such as for mobile banking.
-The iOS app, however, is a bit more basic, with no split-tunnelling, a kill switch or the GhostBear tool, but you do get a Trusted Network feature.
+The iOS app, however, is a bit more basic, with no split-tunneling, a kill switch or the GhostBear tool, but you do get a Trusted Network feature.

 Browser extensions extend the functionality of most VPN apps and the same goes for TunnelBear, whose Chrome, Firefox, and Opera extensions allow connecting to the VPN via a keyboard shortcut.